 Why Is Your Driver’s License Suspended?

-It is quite common for The Rosenblum Law Firm to receive a call from Joe Driver from New Jersey or Pennsylvania, who asks the following question: “I just got pulled over and they gave me a ticket for driving with a suspended license but I had no idea that I was suspended, how did that happen?”
+It is quite common for Rosenblum Law to receive a call from Joe Driver from New Jersey or Pennsylvania, who asks the following question: “I just got pulled over and they gave me a ticket for driving with a suspended license but I had no idea that I was suspended, how did that happen?”

 Poor Joe who lives out of state forgot that he had old tickets in NY that he plum forgot about.
 Time passed and New York suspended his driving privileges.
 Since copies of his tickets are long gone, he now has to dig deep to find out the basis for his suspension.